thnsmmrs/CV-Based-Obstacle-Aware-Planning/README.md

 - Krish worked on the robot_kinematics.py file, implementing FK and IK equations and working on the .pdf file with all of the equations and overall solving process

 *12/9* Meeting 2 (3 hours 30 minutes)
 - Ethan wrote RRT algorithm and fixed camera output to work correctly with krish's morphology function.
+Changed the cv program to handle obstacles as pixels that aren't white and use a white background as the background subtraction method often led to missed object boundaries due to lighting
 - Krish did ___
 - Ayush did ___